 ► Just 20 are being built

-According to the EV maker, the C_Two’s four electric motors can develop a total of 1,887bhp and around 1,700lb ft of torque.
+First unrevealed in 2018, the C_Two’s four electric motors can develop a total of 1887bhp and around 1700lb ft of torque.
 Insane numbers.

 Read our guide to the best electric cars and EVs

-As for getting that power on the road?
-The C_Two uses a single-speed transmission to put power down from the front wheels, while teach rear wheel has its own dedicated two-speed gearbox.
+As for getting that power on the road, the C_Two uses a single-speed transmission to put power down from the front wheels, while each rear wheel has its own dedicated two-speed gearbox.
 The result?
 A theoretical top speed of 258mph, and a 0-62mph dash time of just 1.97 seconds.
-If you need it - and it’s unlikely you will – the Rimac can also go from standing to 100mph in just 4.3 seconds.
-With those figures, the Rimac C_Two may end up being one of the fastest cars – as well as EVs – in the world.
+If you need it – and it’s unlikely you will – the Rimac can also go from standing to 100mph in just 4.3 seconds.
+With those figures, the Rimac C_Two may end up being one of the fastest cars – not just one of the fastest EVs – in the world.
 As the prototype testing video shows, torque vectoring is standard.

 How clever is the C_Two?

-The Rimac has a eight cameras, a lidar, six radars, and twelve ultrasonic sensors stuffed into its 1950kg chassis.
-What’s that doing in a hypercar you ask?
+The Rimac has a eight cameras, a lidar, six radars, and 12 ultrasonic sensors stuffed into its 1950kg chassis.
+What’s that doing in a hypercar, you ask?
 Well, it’s making the Rimac C_Two ready for Level 4 autonomy – not something you’d usually expect in a supercar.

 Read our guide to the different levels of autonomy, here